 The purpose of the meaningful analysis is for Agency managers to gain insight into how their contractors are being used to fulfill their agencies' missions.
-In accordance with section 743(e)(2), agencies are required to conduct meaningful analyses of their inventories for the purpose of determining if contract labor is being utilized appropriately, and if the mix of federal employees and contractors is effectively balanced, or if rebalancing may be required.
+In accordance with section 743(e)(2), agencies are required to conduct meaningful analyses of their inventories to determine if contract labor is being utilized appropriately, and if the mix of federal employees and contractors is effectively balanced, or if rebalancing may be required.

-The meaningful analysis was performed using OMB's guidance for the development and analysis of FY 2015 Service Contract Inventory as part of human capital planning.
-The Office of Acquisition Management (OAM) issued surveys, researched OAM internal policies and procedures, reviewed contract files for management control documents, and conducted interviews of Contracting Officers (COs), Contracting Officers' Representatives (CORs), Task Order Project Officers (TOPOs) and Work Assignment Managers (WAMs).
+The meaningful analysis was performed using OMB's guidance for the development and analysis of FY 2017 Service Contract Inventory as part of human capital planning.
+The Office of Acquisition Solutions (OAS) issued surveys, researched OAS internal policies and procedures, reviewed contract files for management control documents, and conducted interviews of Contracting Officers (COs), Contracting Officers' Representatives (CORs), Task Order Project Officers (TOPOs) and Work Assignment Managers (WAMs).